lexuancuong/aws-saa-c03/Networking.md

 • You can peer Transit Gateways across regions
 • Route Tables: limit which VPC can talk with other VPC
 • Works with Direct Connect Gateway, VPN connections
-• Supports IP Multicast (not supported by any other AWS service)
+• SUPPORTS IP MULTICAST (NOT SUPPORTED BY ANY OTHER AWS SERVICE) => Useful to broadcast or transmit from Direct Connect or VPN connections to multiple VPCs.

 ## Key Features